paulovn/artifact-manager/README.md

 * `--overwrite`: when uploading, if the branch already exists overwrite its definition.
 Without this option the upload operation will fails.
 * `--delete-local`: when downloading, delete detected local artifacts that do not appear in the object list for the current branch.
-Othwerwise they are left alone.
+Otherwise they are left alone.